YomNom/trashcan-base/README.md

 ## Affordances

+Size: Our smart trash can is medium-sized (10 - 20 gallons)designed for use in households or offices.
+It is large enough to hold daily or weekly trash but compact enough to fit in designated spaces like a kitchen or corner of a room.
+Portability: It is mostly fixed but can be moved if necessary.
+Users can carry the trash can by holding it by the sides or by holding the handles.
+Stability: it can stand upright on the floor using its base.

+The primary use of the smart trash can is to track the smart analytics of odor, and trash thrown away and remind the user to take out trash on designated trash day.
+Affording Trash Disposal: The primary affordance is for users to dispose of trash easily.
+Affording Notification: It notifies users about trash collection day and when the trash can is full on its display screen.
+Affording Hands-Free Use: Sensors in the trash can afford touchless interaction, and automatic lid opening when the user's hand is detected by the sensors.

+## User Needs and Design Requirements

+### User Needs

+1. Users need hands-free interaction to avoid contact with the trash can.
+2. Users need to be reminded when trash day is approaching.
+3. Users need to know when the trash can is full or nearing capacity.
+5. Users may want to track their waste generation for environmental purposes.
+6. Users may want to integrate the trash can with their smart home systems (Internet of Things, through the use of a smartphone)

+### Design Requirements

+Hands-Free Operation: Incorporate a motion sensor to open the lid automatically.
+Trash Day Reminder: Build a feature that allows users to input their trash collection schedule onto the trash can itself, which will send reminders.
+Display Screen: Build a display screen on the lid of the trash can to notify the users and display smart analytics regarding the trash within the trash can.
+Odor Sensor: Add a sensor that can detect when the trash can is full or when the trash needs to be taken out based on smell and send a notification.
+Waste Tracking: Create a waste tracking feature in the app that records how often the trash is emptied, giving insights into waste habits.

 ## Implementation

 We divided the project into parts and worked on it in branches.
 Most of the code was able to be merged directly without trouble though.
-We kept in contact through a discord server and updated each other on our work.
+We kept in contact through a Discord server and updated each other on our work.

-Procreate and another drawing app was used to create images.
+Procreate and another drawing app were used to create images.

 ### Features [Include pictures and videos]